MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md

 ## Enable row version change tracking for data entities

-You can enable the **Allow Row Version Change Tracking** option for data entities by setting their metadata property to **Yes**.
+To enable row version change tracking for an entity, set **Allow Row Version Change Tracking** property of the entity to **Yes**.
 Not all existing data entities are configured to support row version change tracking.
 The main limiting factor is the complexity of the entities.
-When **Allow Row Version Change Tracking** is set to **Yes** for a data entity, validation rules are evaluated at build time.
-However, we still recommend that you review and proactively apply these rules when you create or update entities.
+When **Allow Row Version Change Tracking** is set to **Yes** for an entity, validation rules are evaluated at build time.

-ISVs and partners are recommended to always create new data entities when enabling Row version change tracking.
-This to avoid risks of existing custom extensions violating the validation rules below.
-Runtime validations will prevent new breaking extensions from being added once Allow row version is enabled

 The following table describes the data entity validation rules.